 There are a few traditions at the lodge:-

 There is usually a Theme Night during the week.
-Your Club Captain will decide on a theme and will advise you of this.
+The weekly Co-ordinator will decide on a theme and will advise you of this.

 The BBQ day – the day for this is to be decided upon and it also depends on the weather.
 The staff will provide all the food and salads.
 Help is required in setting up the BBQ, tables and chairs, the cooking and the packing away of the BBQ, etc.